-Additional information concerning CCL, including directors' and officers' remuneration and indebtedness, principal holders of securities, options to purchase securities and securities authorized for issuance under equity compensation plans, where applicable, is contained in the most recently filed Management Proxy Circular of the Company.
-Additional financial information is provided in the Consolidated Financial Statements and Management's Discussion and Analysis for the fiscal period ended December 31,
+Additional information concerning CCL, including directors' and officers' remuneration and indebtedness, principal holders of securities, options to purchase securities and securities authorized for issuance under equity compensation plans, where applicable, is contained in the Management Proxy Circular of the Company dated March 14, 2016.
+Additional financial information is provided in the Consolidated Financial Statements and Management's Discussion and Analysis for the fiscal period ended December 31, 2015.
+Copies of the above documents may be obtained upon request from the

-2014.
-Copies of the above documents may be obtained upon request from the Secretary of CCL Industries Inc. at 105 Gordon Baker Road, Suite 500, Toronto, Ontario, Canada M2H 3P8.
+Secretary of CCL Industries Inc. at 105 Gordon Baker Road, Suite 500, Toronto, Ontario, Canada M2H 3P8.